changhsinlee/changhsinlee.github.io/_posts/2017-10-14-learninging-skills-for-data-science.md

 I quit ESL by chapter 2.
 It was a great read, but it was all math and no programming.
 My real need now was *learning to program*.
 After more research, I found that the authors of ESL had put out another book called [An Introduction to Statistical Learning](http://www-bcf.usc.edu/~gareth/ISL/) (ISLR) with R exercises.
 I started going through the chapters with all the R exercises, and it was wonderful.
 The math was simpler than ESL, but I got to learn R.

-At the same time, I started applying to internships.
+At the same time, I started applying for internships.
 Something called SQL was required on every single one of the job postings, so I looked into how to learn SQL by myself.
-I bought the kindle version of the book [Head First SQL](http://shop.oreilly.com/product/9780596526849.do) based on Reddit recommendations.
+I bought the kindle version of [Head First SQL](http://shop.oreilly.com/product/9780596526849.do) based on Reddit recommendations.
 (Warning: the kindle version was horrible, don't buy it.)
 The learning process was dry and painful.
 I had to force myself through the chapters because the value of SQL wasn't clear to me.
 I stopped after I finished select and where clauses, right before the chapter on joins.

 I spent 30 minutes a day to learn besides writing my resume and applying for jobs.
 In late February, I got my first response when I was at a math conference in Maryland.
 The email contained a few questions that I answered next day.
 The day after, they wanted me to take a data challenge.
 I almost told them I wasn't ready for that.
 Instead, I told myself to give it a shot.
 I managed to scramble together a data report with the help of ISLR, Google, and caffeine.

-The offer came in mid-March.
-Now that I had an internship lined up, I decided to pause my plan on learning so I can get as much dissertation research done as possible before the internship starts in May.
+The offer came in mid-March and I took it.
+Now that I had an internship lined up, I decided to pause my learning plan so I can get as much research done as possible for my dissertation before the internship starts in May.

 ### During the Internship: R, SQL, and Statistics (May-Aug 2016)

 On my first day as an intern, I read a Tufte book.
-I was waiting for a work laptop from IT, and my boss asked: "Have you read Tufte?" and put a copy of [The Visual Display of Quantitative Information](https://www.amazon.com/Visual-Display-Quantitative-Information/dp/1930824130) on my desk.
+When I was waiting for a work laptop from IT, my boss asked: "Have you read Tufte?" and put a copy of [The Visual Display of Quantitative Information](https://www.amazon.com/Visual-Display-Quantitative-Information/dp/1930824130) on my desk.
 He was cleaning the team library that day.
 I had never heard of Tufte, but it was a great read and an eye-opening exposition to data visualization for me.

 ![tufte](/figure/source/2017-10-14-learning-skills-for-data-science/mr-tufte.png)

 Over the next two months, this sort of exchange happened again and again.
 Many of my discussions in the office pointed me to a resource in statistics that I had never heard of.
 The terms that my colleagues used became little conceptual gold nuggets that I could plug into the search bar to expand the boundary of my knowledge comfort zone.
 It was a lot of fun.

 The analytics team I was in was an R and SQL stack.
-I spent 5-6 hours a day on R and SQL for my project.
-My coding skills improved.
+I spent 5-6 hours a day on R and SQL for my project, and my coding skills improved.
 But the real value came from the help and code review I got from my mentors --- they gave me a better idea on which learning goals to set and how to achieve them.
 As a graduate student, I was isolated in the world of mathematics research.
-It was through the internship that I re-discovered the value of peers in the learning process.
+It was through the internship that I re-discovered the importance of peers in the learning process.

 ### After the internship: Python, R (Aug 2016-May 2017)